microbiomedata/metaMS/docs/README_LCMS_LIPID.md

 from the LipidBlast database (v68), found at
 <https://systemsomicslab.github.io/compms/msdial/main.html>.
 Note that
 there is no retention time in the PNNL version of the database and the workflow does not use retention time scoring.
+Currently the workflow uses a local copy of the database, but the database is available by request.

 ## Sample datasets